CraftAcademyLabs/coach-guides/weeks/week_7_8_9.md

 - **Wednesday:**
   - [ ] THE Shuffle Change teams - Maybe
      - [ ] Teams onboard new members - No coach support Nope
-  - [ ] Revisiting Stripe with stripe elements (subscriptions, recurring payments, styling ) - Thomas and Oliver (mobsession - coding) - maybe
+  - [ ] Revisiting Stripe with stripe elements (subscriptions, recurring payments, styling ) - Thomas and Oliver (mobsession - coding)

 - **Thursday:**
   - [ ] Afternoon: Internationalization (i18n) in React - Thomas (with Oliver)

 - **Friday:**
-  - [ ] Start designing for the mobile client - only the consumer facing functionality (Objectives: Showing all articles, showing articles in categories, Show specific articles, authentication, payment flow) - Thomas
+  - [ ] Start designing for the mobile client - only the consumer facing functionality (Objectives: Showing all articles, showing articles in categories, Show specific articles, authentication) - Thomas
   - [ ] WEEKEND CHALLENGE - Prepare for mobile development, download tools (XCODE and Android stuido)

-### Week 10
+### Week 9
 Extending News Room with Mobile Client

 - **Monday:**
-  - [ ] Morning: Instead of morning scrum: Sprint Review for each team - Thomas & Faraz
+  - [ ] Morning: Instead of morning scrum: Sprint Review for each team - Thomas & Oliver
         - (The teams need to call this meeting)
   - [ ] React Native (Create slidedeck) - Faraz